Totengeist/Shipyard/README.md

 Shipyard is a sharing system for player created ships, saves and mods for the Introversion game [The Last Starship][1].

-The [live website] is managed by the community and is run by the [community wiki][4] staff.
+The [live website][6] is managed by the community and is run by the [community wiki][4] staff.
 We are not affiliated with Introversion Software.

 The backend is developed on the [Slim][2] framework and the frontend is developed on the [Angular][3] framework.